cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/build-dapps/dapp-host-mode.md

 ## Step 4: Interact with the application

-With the infrastructure in place, you can use our [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) to interact with your DApp by following the steps:
+With the infrastructure in place, you can use our [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) to interact with your dApp by following the steps:

 1. Open a separate terminal window
 2. From the rollups-examples base directory, navigate to the `frontend-console` one: